- Available for both single-tenant and multi-tenant Qodo environments.

 - Not sure which deployment model you need?
 See Install Qodo in your Git provider for a full comparison, or check your deployment type.

 Already using Qodo on Azure DevOps?
-Migrating to the new wizard gives you full access to available Qodo features and better performance and reliability.
+Migrating to the new wizard gives you full access to available Qodo features, better performance and reliability, and ensures your installation appears on the Repositories page.
 See the Migration guide.

 - OAuth app registration (recommended): Best for enterprise environments.
 Uses Azure AD app registration for automated access.